-But they didn't stop being human.
-The longing didn't go away.
-The wonder at the universe, the intuition of deep interconnection, the sense that consciousness is stranger and vaster than materialism allows — all of that remained.
+The longing doesn't go away.
+The wonder at the universe, the intuition of deep interconnection, the sense that consciousness is stranger and vaster than materialism allows — all of it remains, whatever path we have walked.

 This is a place to remove the walls.
 To read the Sermon on the Mount alongside the Tao Te Ching.
 To place the Gospel of Thomas next to the Upanishads and the Sufi mystics.
 To follow the thread the mystics never stopped pulling.